B2.2 Recall and demonstrate multiplication facts from 0 × 0 to 12 × 12, and related division facts.

 With practice, students use the strategies less and less and develop automaticity in finding many basic facts.
 Students may not be able to spontaneously recall all the basic number facts, but they should be able to find them quickly using the learned strategies, as is the case with many adults who have excellent number sense.

-Facts are learned up to \(9\; \times \;9\) and it is not necessary to learn multiplication facts up to 12.
-If students need to multiply 8 by 12, they and they can use the table of 10s and the table of 2s (for example, \(12\; \times \;8\; = \;10\; \times \;8\; + \;2\; \times \;8\)) or multiply 8 by 6 and double the answer.
+Facts are learned up to \(12\; \times \;12\) in Grade 5.
+However, it is important for students to know that if they learn the facts to \(9\; \times \;9\) they can easily find the facts beyond.
+For example, if students need to multiply 8 by 12, they can use the x10 and x2 facts (for example, \(12\; \times \;8\; = \;10\; \times \;8\; + \;2\; \times \;8\)) or multiply 8 by 6 and double the answer.

-Multiplication can be represented as repeated addition, arrays, a set of equal groups, or using an area model.
+Multiplication can be represented as repeated addition, arrays, a set of equal groups, or an area model.

 • the identity principle of multiplication: (\(a\; \times \;1\) always equals a);